 - To avoid foreclosure, homeowners should contact their loan servicer immediately to discuss options to enter into a work out agreement.

 - Contact a HUD-approved counseling agency for support if you need help negotiating a workout plan or your receive a default notice.

-- Hayward Council voted on Tuesday September 22nd, 2020, to extend until Jan.
-31, 2021 the city’s eviction protections for commercial tenants only.
+- On January 27, 2021, the Hayward Council voted to extend the current City moratorium on commercial evictions, which will remain in place until June 30, 2021, unless superseded by new state legislation.
 Nothing in the city ordinance relieves commercial tenants of an obligation to pay rent, and unpaid back rent still accumulates.
-Rather, it prohibits evictions while the moratorium is in place and during a 180-day repayment period following the moratorium’s expiration.
+Rather, it prohibits evictions while the moratorium is in place.
+A full copy of the Ordinance can be found downloaded here.

 - City staff cannot answers questions or provide information regarding the County or State programs.
-For more information and details, please visit the Hosing is Key website here.
+For more information and details, please visit the Housing is Key website here.

 - City staff are working hard from home to implement these services.
 City staff and is available to respond to questions and provide information and resources.
 Please check this page often for ongoing updates and resources regarding the Temporary Moratorium, expanded mediation, and financial assistance.
 For questions, please contact the Housing Division at firstname.lastname@example.org or by calling 510-583-4454.
 Para español llamar 510-909-8971.